gardener/documentation/website/documentation/getting-started/shoots/_index.md

 Static credentials for shoots were discontinued in Gardener with Kubernetes v1.27.
 Short lived credentials need to be used instead.
 You can create/request tokens directly via Gardener or delegate authentication to an identity provider.

 A short-lived admin kubeconfig can be requested by using kubectl.
-If this is something you do frequently, consider switching to gardentctl (v2), which helps you with it.
+If this is something you do frequently, consider switching to [gardenlogin](https://github.com/gardener/gardenlogin), which helps you with it.

 ![](./images/access-shoot-2.png)